fanw86/TransitGPT/prompts/generated_prompt.md

 - Always have a legend and/or labels for the plots and maps to make them more informative.
 - Prefer plotly express for plotting as it provides a high-level interface for creating a variety of plots.
 - Remember that Figures and Maps are optional and should only be included if explicitly requested in the task or if they help in explaining the solution better.
+- For mapping routes, use the `shapes.txt` file to get the points along the route and convert them to a LineString.
 </tips>